rohanvartak1996/Telegram-Streaming/README.md

 Same login will be required when running the python file.

-The 'me channel has been added to the list of telegram channels.
+The 'me' channel has been added to the list of telegram channels.

 All the messages will be saved to your MongoDb.